MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.PowerBIEmbedded/v1.0.1/Remove-AzureRmPowerBIWorkspaceCollection.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmPowerBIWorkspaceCollection** cmdlet removes a Power BI workspace collection from your azure_2 subscription and resource group.
+The **Remove-AzureRmPowerBIWorkspaceCollection** cmdlet removes a Power BI workspace collection from your Azure subscription and resource group.

 ## EXAMPLES